LuisCastilloKC/LuisCastilloKC/README.md

 <h1 align="center">Hi 👋, I'm Luis Castillo</h1>
 <h3 align="center">A Full-Stack Web Developer</h3>

-<p align="left">A driven, passionate, and enthusiastic Full-Stack Web Developer who enjoyed over 10 years working in the Retail industry Serving satisfied clients.
+<p align="left">A driven, passionate, and enthusiastic Full-Stack Web Developer who enjoyed over ten years working in the Retail industry Serving satisfied clients.
 I have now become a FullStack Developer with a strong understanding in software programming and engineering.
 Skills extend to both client-side and server-side code.
 A highly collaborative team player, adept at learning new technology, writing high-quality code, and observing best practices.</p>

   **2022 Goals**